Love God, Love Learning, Love one another (Matt 20:22-24)

 At Elworth we follow an accredited online safety scheme of work that encompasses activities, role play and homework activities.
 Each unit focuses on a particular topic that is relevant to a specific year group and enables pupils to become more aware of their digital footprint and how to deal with a range of online issues.

 At Elworth CE Primary School we have a number of immersion days and weeks throughout the school year supporting our RSHE curriculum.
-These include but are not limited to, Mental Health Week, Anti-bullying week, NSPCC Pants is Private, Fairtrade week and World Faith Days.
+These include but are not limited to, Mental Health Week, Anti-bullying week, NSPCC Speak Out, Stay Safe, Pants is Private, Fairtrade week and World Faith Days.